 - Avoiding toxic chemicals

-- Keeping your dog from wandering away
+- Keeping your dog safely enclosed in your yard

 Basic Considerations When Shopping for a Deer Fence:

-- If you have ever seen the movie, The Yearling (1946), you know deer are great high jumpers, capable of leaping 8 feet into the air.
+- Fence Height: If you have ever seen the movie, The Yearling (1946), you know deer are great high jumpers, capable of leaping 8 feet into the air.
 Thus you will generally want a barrier-style deer fence (the most popular being metal or polypropylene mesh) to stand about 8 feet tall.
 Many other kinds of fencing cannot reliably keep deer from crossing your property borders.

-- Even as big as they are, deer will try to push under fencing, too, so make sure there is no gap between your fencing and the ground.
+- Allow for Slack: Even as big as they are, deer will try to push under fencing, too, so make sure there is no gap between your fencing and the ground.
 For polypropylene-mesh fencing, this means giving yourself some slack, letting this slack spill out over the ground in front of the fencing, and pinning it to the ground with stakes.

-- To increase durability, any metal deer fence you buy should be galvanized, any polypropylene type UV-protected.
+- Durability: To increase durability, any metal deer fence you buy should be galvanized, any polypropylene type UV-protected.